How Ancient Wisdom May Still Holds the Key to Healing

 Bridging the Gap: Understanding the Biofield from a Scientific Perspective

 The concept of the ‘biofield’ is starting to provide a scientific framework behind the ancient concepts of ‘qi’ and ‘prana’.
 The biofield is often defined as an interacting field of energy and information that surrounds and permeates living organisms, playing a critical role in the interaction between the body and its external environment.
 It may serve as a conduit for rapid information transmission within the organism7,8.
 From a scientific perspective, the biofield often refers to the measurable electromagnetic energy emitted by the body’s physiological processes, encompassing the heart, brain, and other organs and extending into the space around the body.
-For example, we know that the functions of the heart and brain functions are closely linked with the electromagnetic fields they generate and variations in these fields can indicate changes in physiological states or potential pathologies9, 10.
+For example, we know that the functions of the heart and brain functions are closely linked with the electromagnetic fields they generate and variations in these fields can indicate changes in physiological states or potential pathologies9, 10

 However there are also proposals suggesting that biofields involve quantum information flow11.
 Therefore, the biofield may offer a quantum perspective as to how extremely subtle energy can convey information within the body faster than conventionally thought, such as through biophotons.
 Biophotons are tiny particles of light emitted by cells, which create weak energy transactions that can induce biological effects and therefore the basis of communication between cells in organisms12.
-Their emission could act as a sensitive, non-invasive technique for cancer detection and for treatment effectiveness evaluation13.
+Their emission could act as a sensitive, non-invasive technique for cancer detection and for treatment effectiveness evaluation13

 The movement of electrical charge is associated with virtually all physiological and regulatory processes in the body and we measure this in conventional medicine through the ECG, EEG and EMG for the heart, brain and muscles respectively.
 At the subatomic level, the movement of electrons, negatively charged particles, creates a magnetic field.
 These electrons interact with other charged particles and are constantly in motion throughout the body, generating electromagnetic waves as they move.
 Then at the cellular level, the movement of charged particles within and between cells contribute to the formation of the human biofield.
 And at the level of the entire organism, the biofield extends beyond the physical body, forming what many ancient healing traditions describe as the ‘aura’.
-This aura, in alignment with ancient healing traditions, is believed to encompass the mental, emotional, and physical states of the individual14.
-Although it lies within the electromagnetic spectrum, the aura typically falls outside the visible range of human sight, which it can typically not be seen with the naked eye.
-However, this field can be measured and analysed through various scientific methods and devices such as Kirlian photography, Aura-reader software, Bio Pulsar Reflexograph, Resonance Field Imaging (RFI), and Quantum Magnetic Resonance (QMR)15.
-One study for example has shown a 41% increase in cell death of glioblastoma cell death after biofield treatment compared to untreated cells16.

 Notably, advances in fields such as psychoneuroimmunology, mind-body research, biophysics, and psychosocial genomics are challenging the traditional biochemical approach of current medical science.
 The German scientist Prof. Hans has criticised the biochemical model, advocating instead for an understanding of life through the lens of modern physics17.
 This approach would represent a significant departure from the conventional biomedical paradigm used in conventional medicine, which reduces life to chemistry and biomolecular structures, and a shift from the Newtonian view of the body as a machine managed by ‘fixing’ individual parts.
 Instead, it would embrace an integrated model that views the body as a dynamic, interconnected energy system18, incorporating principles of quantum theory.
 This perspective would recognise that energy is inherent to everything around us, capable of being transferred and transformed but not destroyed